-The City has evaluated subsequent events through December 17, 2019, the date the financial statements were available to be issued, and concluded no events have occurred that require disclosure or adjustments to the financial statements.
+The City has evaluated events subsequent to June 30, 2020 to assess the need for potential recognition or disclosure in the financial statements.
+Such events were evaluated through December 16, 2020, the date the financial statements were available to be issued.
+Based upon this evaluation, it was determined that no other subsequent events occurred that require recognition or additional disclosure in the financial statements.